JeffreyBenjaminBrown/vivid/mtv-monome/README.md

 send toSerialosc $ requestDeviceList 8000
 ```

-The `listenAndPrintOsc` in the first REPL should now show something like this:
+The `listenAndLogOsc` in the first REPL should now show something like this:
 `OSC "/serialosc/device" [OSC_S "m0000102",OSC_S "monome 256",OSC_I 13993]`

 That indicates there's a monome called `m0000102`, with 256 keys,